-The use of a one year volume of trade has been taken into account when setting up the matrix that is used to estimate the risk and therefore any policy based on this report does not simply apply to one year of trade.
-Policy decisions that are based on the Department of Agriculture method that uses the estimated volume of one year's trade are consistent with Australia's policy on appropriate level of protection and meet the Australian Government's requirement for ongoing quarantine protection.
+The use of a one year volume of trade has been taken into account when setting up the matrix that is used to estimate the risk and therefore any policy based on this analysis does not simply apply to one year of trade.
+Policy decisions that are based on the Department of Agriculture's method that uses the estimated volume of one year's trade are consistent with Australia's policy on appropriate level of protection and meet the Australian Government's requirement for ongoing quarantine protection.
+Of course if there are substantial changes in the volume and nature of the trade in specific commodities then the department has an obligation to review the risk analysis and, if necessary, provide updated policy advice.

-In assessing the volume of trade in this PRA, the Department of Agriculture assumed that a substantial volume of trade will occur.
+In assessing the volume of trade in this risk analysis, the Department of Agriculture assumed that a substantial volume of trade will occur.

-1.6.3 Assessment of potential consequences
+Assessment of potential consequences